codio-c5/C5-im/.guides/content/Working-with-Labs-eaeb.md

 Each lab starts with a guided step by step example for students to follow.
 After, students are encouraged to experiment further on their own.

-Last, each lab concludes with a Lab Check in where students answer two series of questions about what they learned.
+Last, each lab concludes with a Lab Check In where students answer two series of questions about what they learned.
 The first are auto-graded questions that check for knowledge gained.
 The second are critical thinking questions that encourage students to apply and evaluate what they have learned.

 # The Labs by Unit